Azure/Communication/releasenotes/acs-javascript-calling-library-release-notes.md

     * When user received multiple interruptions, would break audio/video permanently.

 2. Fixes on other OS platforms that received DeviceCaptureNotFunctioning during a call would break audio/video permanently.
-3. Fixes on Android to stop outgoing video when screen locks or browser moves to the background, instead of sending the last frame.
+3. Fixes on iOS/Android to stop outgoing video when screen locks or browser moves to the background, instead of sending the last frame.
+User will have to start video again when back to the application

 Other changes